axiom-crypto/beacon-blockhash-verifier/README.md

 ## External API

+The contract provides the following functions to verify and access historical blockhash values.

 - `isBlockhashVerified(_blockhash)`: Returns `true` if the provided `_blockhash` has been verified before.
 - `verifyCurrentBlock()`: Using an SSZ beacon block root (from the EIP 4788 ring buffer) for a given block `x`, validates the `blockhash` of block `x`.
 - `verifyRecentHistoricalBlock()`: Using an SSZ beacon block root (from the EIP 4788 ring buffer) for a given block `x`, validates a `blockhash` of block within the range `[x - 8192, x - 1]`.